RONJA: Limitations

-By definition, clear visibility between the transmitter and receiver is essential.
-If the beam is obscured in any way, the link will stop working.
+As an FSO system it requires clear visibility between the transmitter and receiver.
+If the beam is obscured in a way that introduces too much noise or fully obstructs it, the link will stop working.
 Typically, problems may occur during conditions of snow or dense fog.
 One device weighs 15.5 kg and requires 70 hours of building time.
 It requires an ability to set full duplex manually on the network card or switch to take advantage of full duplex, since it doesn't support autonegotiation.
 Must be plugged directly into PC or switch using the integral 1 metre Ethernet cable.

 Technology

 A complete RONJA system is made up of 2 transceivers: 2 optical transmitters and 2 optical receivers.
 They are assembled individually or as a combination.
 The complete system layout is shown in the block diagram.

 Optical receiver – Preamplifier stage

 The usual approach in FSO (Free Space Optics) preamplifiers is to employ a transimpedance amplifier.
 A transimpedance amplifier is a very sensitive broadband high-speed device featuring a feedback loop.
 This fact means the layout is plagued with stability problems and special compensation of PIN diode capacitance must be performed, therefore this doesn't allow selection of a wide range of cheap PIN photodiodes with varying capacitances.

 Ronja however uses a feedbackless design where the PIN has a high working electrical resistance (100 kilohms) which together with the total input capacitance (roughly 8 pF, 5 pF PIN and 3 pF input MOSFET cascode) makes the device operate with a passband on a 6 dB/oct slope of low pass formed by PIN working resistance and total input capacitance.
 The signal is then immediately amplified to remove the danger of contamination by signal noise, and then a compensation of the 6 dB/oct slope is done by derivator element on the programming pins of an NE592 video amplifier.
 A surprisingly flat characteristic is obtained.
 If the PIN diode is equipped with 3 kΩ working resistor to operate in flat band mode, the range is reduced to about 30% due to thermal noise from the 3 kΩ resistor.